awsdocs/aws-toolkit-visual-studio-user-guide/doc_source/credentials.md

 1. To create a credential profile, enter the following data into the dialog box and then choose **OK**\.
 **Note**
-When you create an account in the AWS Management Console or when you [create an IAM user](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html) and set up credentials for the user, you are given the opportunity to download and save the generated credentials as a `.csv` file\. \(This is NOT the shared AWS credentials file\.\)
+When you create an account in the AWS Management Console, or when you [create an IAM user](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html) and set up credentials for the user, you are given the opportunity to download and save the generated credentials as a `.csv` file\. \(This is NOT the shared AWS credentials file\.\)
 If you have downloaded this file, you can choose **Import from csv file\.\.\.** to browse for the file and automatically import the access key ID and secret access key into the dialog box\.
 ** **Profile Name** **
 \(Required\) The profile's display name\.
+**Storage Location**
+\(Required\) Choose whether to use the SDK Credential Store or the shared AWS credentials file\.
 ** **Access Key ID** **
 \(Required\) The access key ID\.
 ** **Secret Access Key** **